swapnali-34/QA-Portfolio/05-SQL/README.md

 ## 02-SQL-Queries.md

-Contains explanations and examples for commonly used SQL commands and concepts including:
+Contains explanations and examples for commonly used SQL commands and concepts, including:

+- SELECT
+- WHERE
 - INSERT
 - UPDATE
 - DELETE